 Mummy type

 It is the most typical cut today, being wider at the top and narrower at the feet.
-This design is more efficient in heat retention as the amount of air inside the bag is lower.
+This design is more efficient in heat retention since the amount of air inside the bag is less.
 It also weighs less and takes up less space than straight sacks because it requires less material.

 Straight sacks

-They're the classic kind of sack.
+They’re the classic kind of sack.
 They have a zipper that allows the total opening of the bag and can be used as a blanket.
-This sac is conducive to the most restless people, as it provides greater freedom of movement for the legs.
-On the contrary the heat retention is worse as more air is located inside and also weighs and takes up more space when collected.
+This sack is conducive to the most restless people, as it provides greater freedom of movement for the legs.
+On the contrary, the heat retention is worse since there is more air inside and also weighs and takes up more space when it is collected.

 Adapted mummy type